ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 2. Prepare your development environment
 ---------------------------------------

-Although it is possible to develop your code locally, we also offer the possibility to develop from our `AI4OS Development Environment <https://dashboard.cloud.ai4eosc.eu/marketplace/modules/ai4os-dev-env>`__.
+Although it is possible to develop your code locally, we also offer the possibility to develop from our `Development Environment <https://dashboard.cloud.ai4eosc.eu/marketplace/modules/ai4os-dev-env>`__.

 This offers the benefits of:

 * developing on dedicated resources (including GPUs),
-* have direct access to your data hosted in the :doc:`AI4OS Storage </reference/storage>`,
+* have direct access to your data hosted in the :doc:`Storage </reference/storage>`,
 * develop on a Docker image that is already packaged with your favorite Deep Learning framework (eg. Pytorch, Tensorflow),
 * develop on your favorite IDE (Jupyterlab or VScode),

-Check :ref:`how to create and configure <dashboard_deployment>` the AI4OS Development Environment.
+Check :ref:`how to create and configure <dashboard_deployment>` the Development Environment.

 .. admonition:: ⚠️ Use storage-synced folder to develop
    :class: info

    We *strongly* recommend to create a :ref:`deployment attached to storage <dashboard_storage>`.

-   By doing so, you can develop your code inside the ``/storage`` folder and any changes you make will *instantly* be synced with the :doc:`AI4OS Storage </reference/storage>`.
+   By doing so, you can develop your code inside the ``/storage`` folder and any changes you make will *instantly* be synced with the :doc:`Storage </reference/storage>`.
    This will prevent any work loss in case of an unexpected deployment crash (which do happen from time to time).

-This is what an AI4OS Development Environment with VScode would look out-of-the-box:
+This is what an Development Environment with VScode would look out-of-the-box:

 .. image:: /_static/images/endpoints/vscode.png